 Internationally, the General Data Protection Regulation (GDPR) is a data privacy law that protects the data and digital information on European Union’s citizens.
-This legislation should be considered when setting up your network – especially for corporations who work internationally.
+Consider legislation when setting up your network – especially for corporations who work internationally.

 Use cyber risk assessment tools to determine whether your company meets the security clearance.
 Protect your company before it is too late!
 Cybersecurity risk mitigation is the best way to protect your company’s and consumers’ data and information.